Flock Facilitator Information

 We will have IT professionals on sight at each location to support you.
 Those individuals will be able to help you with any issues along with SAPEC professional staff.

-Off-campus sessions will be held in Capitol Federal Hall and LEEP 2.
+Off-campus sessions will be held in Capitol Federal Hall.
 If your session is in Capitol Federal Hall parking is available in Lot 90, across from the building.
-If your session is in the Engineering Complex, parking is available in Lot 54, across from the building.
 The KU Parking Map has more information about parking lot locations.

-Childcare will be provided through Hilltop Child Development Center for children (ages 18 mos-12 yo) of volunteers upon request.
+Childcare will be provided through Hilltop Child Development Center for children (ages 18 mos-12 yo) of volunteers upon request August 19th only.
 Please contact the Sexual assault Prevention and Education Center for this request.

 Capitol Federal Hall: 1st floor, adjacent to Business Auditorium, Room 1111